likhonsex/Ship/README.md

 ### Your code's favorite coding agents

 From clearing your backlog to reviewing code, let Ship handle the busywork so you can focus on what's next.

+From edits to pull requests, the world's best coding agents work beside you so nothing slows you down.